webcoyote/TubeGate/README.md

-# YouTube Video Filter
+# TubeGate

-A Chrome extension that automatically filters YouTube videos from your feed based on title keywords.
+A Chrome extension that filters your YouTube feed by title and channel based on keywords you choose.

+No politics!
+No sports!
+No Faux News!

 ## Features

-- 🎯 Filter videos by custom keywords
+- Filter videos by channels and custom keywords
-- 📊 Track statistics (videos blocked today)
-- 🔄 Sync settings across Chrome browsers
+- Sync settings across Chrome browsers
-- 🎨 Clean, modern UI
-- ⚡ Fast and lightweight

 ## Installation